GimboidGit/Odin-EtchASketch/README.md

 Keyboard Control Scheme:
 - Emulate the acutal Etch-A-Sketch use of two "wheels"; one for verical movement, one for horizontal movement.

-Ability to Save drawings:
-- User friendly version that will "snapshot" the webpage.

 <br>